Photo Credit: Photo courtesy of The Brand Guild

-Meet The Woman Behind The Whiskey Brand Honoring The Slave Who Helped Jack Daniels
+Meet The Woman Behind The Whiskey Brand Honoring The Enslaved Man Who Helped Jack Daniels

 The world is finally coming to know the man that is Nathan “Nearest” Green and it’s about time that they did.

-If you aren’t familiar with who he is, he is the slave who is credited for helping Jack Daniels learn the art of whiskey making.
+If you aren’t familiar with who he is, he is the enslaved man credited for helping Jack Daniels learn the art of whiskey making.

 Uncle Nearest, as he was known, is the first African-American master distiller on record in the United States.
 He also helped perfect the Lincoln County Process, a requirement in being categorized as Tennessee Whiskey, making him the godfather of Tennessee Whiskey.